 - In an electric mixer fitted with the paddle attachment on medium-high speed, beat the butter and sugar together until pale, light, and fluffy, about 5 minutes.

 - Reduce the mixer speed and add the eggs one at at time, mixing thoroughly after each addition.

 - Next, add the tequila, lime juice, and salt.
-Mix until incorporated and fluffy (it will increase in volume as air is whipped into it).
+Mix until smooth and fluffy.
+The frosting will increase in volume as air is whipped into it.
 If the frosting appears a bit too soft, add some additional sugar or refrigerate briefly to firm up.

 - Frost the cupcakes and garnish, if desired, with lime zest, an additional sprinkling of coarse salt and/or a lime wedge.

 - If you would prefer to make these cupcakes alcohol-free, you can omit the tequila from both the cupcakes and the frosting.
 Instead, add 1 teaspoon of vanilla extract to the frosting if omitting the tequila.

 - You may store frosted cupcakes in an airtight container in the fridge for a couple days, but be sure to bring them to room temperature before serving.